Hillal Metidji

 Hillal Metidji (هلال متيجي, born January 21, 1992) is an Algerian artistic gymnast.
 He is the 2019 African Games champion as well as the 2014 and 2016 African champion.

-Personal life
+Early life

 Metidji was born in Boufarik, Algeria in 1992.

 Gymnastics career

 2011–2013

 Metidji competed at the 2011 Arab Games where he helped Algeria finish third; individually he finished third in the all-around behind Egyptians Mohamed El-Saharty and Ashraf Mostafa.
 In 2012 Metidji competed at his first. senior level African Championships, helping Algeria finish second behind Egypt.

 2014–2016

 At the 2014 African Championships Metidji helped Algeria place first as team.
 Additionally, he also won gold in the all-around ahead of Mohamed El-Saharty and compatriot Mohamed Bourguieg.
 The following year he competed at the 2015 African Games, once again helping Algeria win gold as a team.
 Individually he won silver on parallel bars and bronze on pommel horse.
 At the 2016 African Championships Metidji defended his all-around title.